vs1720/RedditReader/README.md

 # The Analysis

 * ## TensorFlow Model ##
-  * Using tensorflow, straighforward nueral network to predict score of post based on 2 hours of data.
+  * Using tensorflow, straightforward nueral network to predict score of post based on 2 hours of data.
 (3 periods per hour if using 20 minute intervals)
   * Not very good results.
   * Tried:
     * dropout - very good results
     * Recurrent Neural Network - similar results
-    * Various hypertuning of layers and numbers of neurons per layer
+    * Hypertuning of layers and numbers of neurons per layer
     * Appending rows to one another, so as to take as input the neighbors of each post as well - complete failure, this leads to awful results
   * To try:
     * Further tuning
-    * tuning with RNN
+    * Tuning with Recurrent Neural Networks.
     * Using classifier instead of regressor
 * ## SKlearn Models ##

   * Various regressors and classifiers using off shelf sklearn machines
   * Solid results using Gradient Boosting - our current goto
   * RegTestPipeline:
     * Any regression model can be tested using this file.
-Gives you psuedo 4-fold Cross Validation, with custom reports showing perfomance.
+Gives you psuedo K-fold Cross Validation, with custom reports showing perfomance.
 Correct - correctly identified.
 Incorrect - Posts that were incorrectly identified.
 Missed - posts that weren't identified, but should've been.
 Also included are actual and predicted results for comparison's sake.